 However, the reality on the ground suggests otherwise.

 CSW challenges world leaders, through our advocacy, to uphold their obligations.
-Since all rights are considered indivisible and reinforcing of each other, the denial of FoRB therefore weakens the entire system.
+Since all rights are considered indivisible and mutually reinforcing, the denial of FoRB weakens the entire system.

 Sometimes this blog will focus on the wider context necessary to understand a particular case; at other times, on the individual story that illuminates the issues at hand.